tucksravin/incidental-fox-productivity/README.md

 ### mvp

-be able to change time of task by clicking on the time or the bar stop the timeline from lagging a page behind method to add a task, delete a task, postpone a task by a day, choose a new date for it scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data] set up the journal page [no data] layout dashboard [ no data ] add the theme / schedule / journal links to nav with relevant animations build the journal, theme, habit data structure for firebase build stores and functions to access then tie into layout
+be able to remove task timing by clicking the bar method to add a task, delete a task, complete a task, postpone a task by a day, choose a new date for it scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data] set up the journal page [no data] layout dashboard [ no data ] add the theme / schedule / journal links to nav with relevant animations (break into daily, fortnightly, quarterly, and yearly pages) build the journal, theme, habit data structure for firebase build stores and functions to access then tie into layout add a conditional today button add links to toggl and todoist in top corners

 ### fixes for later